 20117.
 Ballot Manifest and Ballot Handling

-(a) Any elections official conducting an RLA shall maintain an accurate ballot manifest, created independent of the voting system.
-The ballot manifest shall uniquely identify for each tabulated ballot the storage container in which the ballot is stored after tabulation.
+(a) Any elections official conducting an RLA shall maintain an accurate ballot manifest, created based on the "Poll List", the total number of voters who voted at precincts and using vote-by-mail ballots.
+The ballot manifest shall for ballot comparison audits, uniquely identify for each tabulated ballot the storage container in which the ballot is stored after tabulation.
+For ballot-polling and batch comparison audits, the manifest need only identify the total number of ballots in the batch and the reported vote totals in that batch.

 (b) The format for the ballot manifest shall be in the format required by the RLA software tool in the California Post-Election Risk-Limiting Audit Ballot Manifest Format document dated October 15, 2019, which the Secretary of State shall post on its website.
+[As this document was not available for review during the entire comment period, we reserve judgment on the format but reserve our right to review it later.]

 (c) If the audit commences after all valid ballots have been tabulated, the elections official shall create only one ballot manifest.